-2 Olav Bogen and Magnus Håkenstad, Balansegang: Forsvarets omstilling etter den kalde krigen (Oslo: the military member of Dreyers Forlag, 2015), 147. the secretariat to the
+Olav Bogen and Magnus Håkenstad, Balansegang: Forsvarets omstilling etter den kalde krigen (Oslo: the military member of Dreyers Forlag, 2015), 147.

-3 Bogen and Håkenstad, Balansegang, 146-49.
+Bogen and Håkenstad, Balansegang, 146-49.

-4 Bogen and Håkenstad, Balansegang, 146-49.
+Bogen and Håkenstad, Balansegang, 146-49.

 Norway's expeditionary military hardware was, or had recently been, deployed to the Balkans.
 Third, it was difficult to imagine Norwegians fighting alongside American soldiers in central Asia.
 What was actually at stake for Norway in Afghanistan?
 Expeditionary warfare in that area would be unprecedented and completely out of the Norwegian character.
 All this changed, however, when the new government assumed control.